Yersinia pestis: Isolation and identification

 In 1894, two bacteriologists, Alexandre Yersin of Switzerland and Kitasato Shibasaburō of Japan, independently isolated in Hong Kong the bacterium responsible for the 1894 Hong Kong plague.
 Though both investigators reported their findings, a series of confusing and contradictory statements by Kitasato eventually led to the acceptance of Yersin as the primary discoverer of the organism.
 Yersin named it Pasteurella pestis in honor of the Pasteur Institute, where he worked.
 In 1967, it was moved to a new genus and renamed Yersinia pestis in his honor.
-Yersin also noted that rats were affected by plague not only during plague epidemics, but also often preceding such epidemics in humans and that plague was regarded by many locals as a disease of rats; villagers in China and India asserted that when large numbers of rats were found dead, plague outbreaks soon followed.
+Yersin also noted that rats were affected by plague not only during plague epidemics, but also often preceding such epidemics in humans and that plague was regarded by many locals as a disease of rats; officials in China, India and Australia asserted that when large numbers of rats were found dead, plague outbreaks soon followed.

 In 1898, French scientist Paul-Louis Simond (who had also come to China to battle the Third Pandemic) discovered the rat flea vector that drives the disease.
 He had noted that persons who became ill did not have to be in close contact with each other to acquire the disease.
 In Yunnan, China, inhabitants would flee from their homes as soon as they saw dead rats, and on the island of Formosa (Taiwan), residents considered the handling of dead rats to be a high-risk activity for developing plague.
 These observations led him to suspect that the flea might be an intermediary factor in the transmission of plague, since people acquired plague only if they were in contact with rats that had died less than 24 hours before.
 In a now classic experiment, Simond demonstrated how a healthy rat died of the plague after infected fleas had jumped onto it from a rat that had recently died of the plague.
 The outbreak spread to Chinatown, San Francisco, from 1900 to 1904 and then to Oakland and the East Bay from 1907 to 1909.
 It has been present in the rodents of western North America ever since, as fear of the consequences of the outbreak on trade caused authorities to hide the dead of the Chinatown residents long enough for the disease to be passed to widespread species of native rodents in outlying areas.

 Three main strains are recognised: Y. p. antiqua, which caused a plague pandemic in the sixth century; Y. p. medievalis, which caused the Black Death and subsequent epidemics during the second pandemic wave; and Y. p. orientalis, which is responsible for current plague outbreaks.